Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 - Run `npm install -prefix client`
 - Run `npm start -prefix client`

 Your browser should open to http://localhost:3000/ and my fullstack app will run successfully.
-Play around with it and thank you for visiting!
+Explore arond, provide feedback if you like, and thank you for visiting!

 ## Detailed Project Info